The Lord's Prayer

 I have heard it said a lot that we need to forgive others for our own sakes, so that we can be free of the past, because as long as we hold other people's sins against them, they hold us as their prisoners, and we will be tormented by our bitterness.
 Well!
 We sure don't want to give those dirty rotters any more satisfaction than what they've already gotten from hurting us, do we?

 There certainly is some truth in this often repeated exhortation that we need to forgive for our own sake.
 Indeed there are personal repercussions when we hold bitterness in our hearts.
 This can take the form of sicknesses in our bodies.
 Quite often, it's also that old chip on the shoulder that proves to be a hindrance, getting in the way of having healthy relationships with others.

 The teaching that we are to forgive for our own sake, though, is perverted.
 The motive is wrong, and if we forgive for that reason, then we really have not truly forgiven others from the heart.
 We have forgiven them only from our mind, because it is a sensible thing to do.
 The Lord showed me this through a dream.

-I dreamed of a rich merchant who lived in Bible times, and he had many wives.
+I dreamed of a rich merchant who dressed like he lived in Bible times, and he had many wives.
 He was somewhat plump, even fat, probably fifty pounds overweight.
 He would not have been particularly good–looking even if he had not been fat, but he had many, young, beautiful wives, about twenty of them.

 The husband sure didn't see it that way.
 There was nothing in this dream that suggested a sick, male fantasy of deriving enjoyment from watching women get it on with each other.
 The wives did not cavort with each other in front of their husband; they knew he would not approve of that.
 The rich merchant was a good and honourable man who loved each of his wives dearly, and did not subject them to degradation, but he knew what they were doing behind his back.